thwbecker/interact/README.md

     the resolved background stresses since those are only used to initialize the problem as boundary conditions.
 I.e. add the resolved background shear stress to the shear stress specified in flt.dat stress to get shear stress free conditions for the 50 case, for example.
-    For debugging, the resolved shear, dip, and normal stresses for each patch will be written to `rstress.dat`.
+    For debugging, the resolved shear, dip, and normal stresses for each patch will be written to "rstress.dat".

     Mixed boundary conditions: If you want to mix specified slip boundary conditions with stress boundary conditions, slip has to be completely specified first such that subsequent stress conditions can take the stress changes induced by the slip into account.

+    WARNING: Stress boundary conditions will NOT work for point sources, and are unreliable for triangular sources right now.

     Example:
     1 1